jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "You walked home, dear!
 How imprudent!
 I sent John to ask if you wanted the buggy."

 "I sent him on to Dr. Harrison, who took my rounds for me to-day&mdash;happily, for I am fit for nothing now.
-One <p class="pagenum">Begin page 119</p> of Harrison's horses is laid up, and the other is not able for double work such weather as this."
+One <hr><p class="pagenum">Page 119</p> of Harrison's horses is laid up, and the other is not able for double work such weather as this."

 "It is frightfully cold, and&mdash;oh, my darling! what a condition you are in!"